 At a Therapeutic School, students are generally supervised by staff at all times, especially when they first arrive.
-This means there is very little “unstructured” time and students are constantly able to process behaviors with staff members.
+This means there is very little “unstructured” time and staff are constantly present to process behaviors with students.
 Frequent bed checks through the night are required, and students do not go off campus or walk around campus without staff members.

 This level of supervision is very helpful for students who are in crisis and need intervention from adults to keep them safe, help them learn new coping strategies, and help them break negative habits of mind.
 It can be particularly helpful for students with addiction issues and other self-harming behaviors.

-At a small “t” school, students will be supervised throughout the day, but there are a few “open” times throughout the day where students can determine their own schedule.
+At a “small t” school, students will be supervised throughout the day, but there are a few “open” times throughout the day when students can determine their own schedule.
 Students are able to gradually become more independent as they earn privileges, such as the ability to go off campus without staff and the ability to do fewer “structured” weekend activities.
-Staff members frequently help students process their behaviors and interactions, but in a more organic fashion - not in group therapy.
-We find this level of supervision is helpful for students who want to work on their time-management skills, build their social skills, and need mentoring from caring adults.
+Staff members frequently help students process their behaviors and interactions, but in a more organic fashion - not in formal group therapy.
+We find this level of supervision is helpful for students who want to work on their time-management, build their social skills, practice healthy coping skills, and need mentoring from caring adults.

 At a traditional boarding school, students are less supervised and able to determine their schedule independently.
 For students who are self-motivated and ready for independence, this can be a great opportunity for them to stretch their wings.